behoney/react-geo-map/README.md

 # React Geojson Map

+> This is under development and not yet ready for production use.

 react-geojson-map is a library that enables declarative geospatial visualization using React Fiber.
 It seamlessly integrates React's component-based architecture with OpenLayers' mapping capabilities, providing developers with a robust solution for creating interactive and efficient map-based applications.